Singapore Management University: Expansion and development

+Leadership and governance

+SMU is governed by a Board of Trustees and led by its president, who serves as the university's chief executive officer.
+Ho Kwon Ping served as the founding chairman of the Board.
+He was succeeded by Piyush Gupta in 2024.

+Dr Richard Hu served as the university's founding chancellor.
+He was succeeded by Yong Pung How in 2010, followed by J. Y. Pillay in 2015 and Lim Chee Onn in 2019.

+The university's presidents have been Janice Bellace (1999–2001), Ronald Frank (2001–2004), Howard Hunter (2004–2010), Arnoud De Meyer (2010–2018) and Lily Kong (2019–present).
+Kong became SMU's fifth president in January 2019 and is the first Singaporean female academic to hold the position.

 Academics

 SMU follows a course credit system similar to that used in most American universities.
 Each individual course within the university is assigned a certain credit weightage and students are usually required to take a specified number of units to fulfill requirements for graduation.
 Courses are typically conducted as small group seminars of under 50 students.
 Undergraduate students may be enrolled in second majors as well as double degrees.

 Admissions

 SMU admits students from a list of pre-university or high school qualifications that includes the Singapore-Cambridge GCE Advanced Level, diplomas from the five polytechnics or two arts institutions and International Baccalaureate diploma once a year.
 For entry to graduate or master programmes, SMU requires GMAT and TOEFL or IELTS for most of the majors.
 Some majors also require submission of essays, recommendation letters, and a minimum work experience requirement.

+Cirriculum

+SMU’s undergraduate curriculum includes a set of core modules taken by all students, covering areas such as ethics and modes of thinking.
+The university also offers prerequisite modules for certain degree requirements, depending on programme structure.
+SMU currently offers about 1,000 courses across its various schools.

+The university requires undergraduates to complete an internship as part of their graduation requirements, providing students with work-based experience in their chosen fields.
+Its industry-oriented curriculum and mandatory internship requirement contribute to early workplace exposure.
+For the 2024 cohort, nearly 80 per cent of students completed more than one internship, with an average of 2.8 internships per student.
+Survey findings further indicated that 31.6 per cent of graduates who secured full-time employment obtained positions at organisations where they had previously interned.

+Since 2018, SMU has required all undergraduates to complete an overseas experience as part of their graduation requirements.
+Eligible activities include exchange programmes, internships, study missions or community service projects.
+The university provides financial assistance to support students in fulfilling this requirement, including students from lower-income households.